DataDog/dd-trace-java/CONTRIBUTING.md

 ### Development environment quick check

-Prior contributing to the project, you can quickly check your development environment using the `./setup.sh` command line, and fix any issue found using the [Building documentation](BUILDING.md).
+Prior to contributing to the project, you can quickly check your development environment using the `./setup.sh` command line, and fix any issue found using the [Building documentation](BUILDING.md).

 ### Automatic code formatting